cpearson3/another-sass-interface-framework/README.md

     npm install
     gulp build

-Include bootsmooth.min.css in your HTML.Include
+Include `dist/bootsmooth.min.css` in your HTML or `scss/bootsmooth.scss` in your SCSS file to get started.

 Visit the [web page](http://www.bootsmooth.com) for more documentation and examples.

 ## Changelog

+### 2.0.3
+- Added color border and shadow classes
+- Added more variables for common styles to allow for more customization

 ### 2.0.2
 - Added foreground color variable to default shadow config for `.bs-shadow`